circleci/circleci-docs/jekyll/_docs/build-image-precise.md

 We have the following versions of GHC and tools installed:

-{% for version in site.data.versions.ghc_versions %}
+{% for version in site.data.precise.versions.ghc_versions %}
 - `{{ version }}`
 {% endfor %}
 *   `cabal-install-1.18`